Key takeaways:

 • Signals from the access reader reach the RFID key fob.
 RFID card readers emit electromagnetic fields known as excite fields.
 The fob must be in the range of this field to unlock the door.

-• The key fob sends a signal back to the reader.
+• The access fob sends a signal back to the reader.
 When the RFID fob sends the correct credentials to the reader, the reader unlocks the door.

 While most RFID access control systems consist of a standalone reader installed next to a door, you can also purchase RFID door locks.
 These locks have built-in RFID readers.